Sizes of Plasma Cutter Tips: Charts for Amps & Thickness

 Adjusting for Machine Variance

-Cross-brand charts rarely map 1:1 because machines don’t share the same amperage curves, orifice geometry, arc voltage calibration, or air delivery.
+Cross-brand charts rarely map perfectly because machines do not share the same amperage curves, arc voltage calibration, or air delivery.
+Treat any borrowed chart as a baseline.

 Quick Reference Charts for Steel, Stainless, and Aluminum